thixotropist/ghidra_decompiler_plugins/Readme.md

 * A simple Ghidra decompiler plugin framework is working on a Linux host.
 The plugin activates with both the usual Ghidra GUI environment and the standalone Ghidra decompiler data test framework.
 * The plugin manager adds hooks to add custom actions and new Datatyped builtin functions.
-* The elementary proof-of-concept plugin recognizes *some* RISCV vector sequences and transforms them into `builtin_memcpy` and
+* The elementary proof-of-concept plugin recognizes *some* RISCV vector sequences and transforms them into `vector_memcpy` and
-  `builtin_memset` calls.
+  `vector_memset` calls.
 * Applying the new plugin rule to a vectorized RISC-V build of `whisper-cpp` completes without crashing and generates over 1000 vector transforms.

-What's needed:
+What's pending:

-* `builtin_memset` transforms are often duplicated
-* `builtin_memcpy` patterns don't account for `void*` return values
-* unify pattern matching for vector sequences with and without loops
-* utility and diagnostic code needs refactoring
-* logging code dependencies should be moved into the decompiler and not duplicated in the plugin.
-* remove the logging requirement for a std c++-20 compilation
-* logging levels need balancing and should permit local trace or debugging
-* understand and document flow blocks, especially the proper flow structure changes needed when deleting loops and merging flow blocks
-* update datatest cases to include patterns the plugin fails to get right
-* understand why datatest `print c` output differs from GUI decompiler C
-* update the Hugo Docsys content to better track code changes
+* Vector stanzas often consists of short loops with scalar registers assigned for source pointer, destination pointer, and counts.
+  Ghidra generally considers these scratch registers as having larger scope.
+If the loop is absorbed into a function call like `vector_memcpy` these register varnodes need to be deleted along with their descendants.
+Figuring out when this is safe is more art than science.
+* Vector stanza loops are replaced with function calls but the `BlockGraph` is not updated for the parent function.
+This leaves `DoWhile` `FlowBlock` objects in the function's `BlockGraph`, adding clutter to the decompiler output.
+We need some way to delete these `DoWhile` blocks and merge their interior BlockBasic code into the following blocks.
+* We need a general model for vector instruction stanzas implementing loops over arrays of structures.